-Gains/losses on hedging instruments and hedged items are recognized under "Gains or losses from hedge accounting, net" in the consolidated income statement (see Note 33).
+Gains/losses on hedging instruments and hedged items are recognized under "Gains or losses from hedge accounting, net" in the consolidated income statement of the Group (see Note 34).

-The Note 21 discloses information on the fair value of these hedging derivatives at 31 December 2019 and 2018.
-Note 22 includes certain information on the credit risk associated with these derivatives at 31 December 2019 and 2018.
+The Note 22 discloses information on the fair value of these hedging derivatives at 31 December 2019 and 2018.
+Note 23 includes certain information on the credit risk associated with these derivatives at those same dates.